Praxis Tech Review

 Praxis Cashier, Praxis Direct, Hosted Payment Fields, Praxis Safe (risk)

 Four primary products in the Praxis stack.
-Praxis Cashier is the hosted iFrame checkout — branded, multi-currency, geo-aware method selection, dynamic conversion, embedded into the operator's site through an iFrame.
-Cashier Editor handles all the visual customization without touching code.
-Praxis Direct is the headless variant: your cashier UI, Praxis orchestration behind it.
-You build the front end, Praxis handles routing, decline recovery, tokenization, and reconciliation.
-Hosted Payment Fields are the third option — your cashier UI captures card details through Praxis-hosted form fields, which keeps PCI scope inside Praxis while preserving the look of your own checkout.
-Praxis Safe is the risk and fraud layer, powered by Visa CyberSource, plug-and-play with the rest of the stack.
-Underneath all four products sits the SmartRouting engine, the Decline Recovery Suite (3DS Cascading, BDCC retry with open banking, retry on insufficient funds, merchant-initiated transactions), and the Token Lite vault for one-click repeat payments.
+Praxis Cashier is the hosted iFrame checkout: branded, multi-currency, geo-aware method selection, dynamic conversion, embedded into the operator's site through an iFrame, with the Cashier Editor handling all the visual customization without touching code.
+Praxis Direct is the headless variant, where your cashier UI sits in front of Praxis orchestration: you build the front end, and Praxis handles routing, decline recovery, tokenization and reconciliation.
+Hosted Payment Fields are the third option, where your cashier UI captures card details through Praxis-hosted form fields, which keeps PCI scope inside Praxis while preserving the look of your own checkout.
+Praxis Safe is the risk and fraud layer, powered by Visa CyberSource and plug-and-play with the rest of the stack.
+Underneath all four products sits the SmartRouting engine (with the July 2025 AI Smart Routing add-on that recommends optimised routing sequences from live transaction data), the Decline Recovery Suite (3DS Cascading, BDCC retry with open banking, PIX Cascading, retry on insufficient funds, merchant-initiated transactions), and the Token Lite vault for one-click repeat payments.

 Payment Methods